h593286/fireguard/README.md

 # Fireguard
  An ADA504 group-project

-*Done by Fredrik Fluge, Daniel Gunleiksrud, Magnus Noreide and Eilert Skram*
+*By Fredrik Fluge, Daniel Gunleiksrud, Magnus Noreide and Eilert Skram*